 Advanced treatment planning systems on computer work stations are used for all types of external beam, interstitial and intracavitary treatment plans that are routinely used in the clinical management of patients.
 The Department is at the forefront of research and development of sophisticated 3-D imaging and treatment planning for clinical applications, and residents routinely carry out advanced 3-D conformal treatment planning.

 Radiation Oncology residents have their own work area equipped with personal computers that are part of the Department’s extensive local area network.
 This network provides ready access to Medline, the Health Sciences Library, UNC Hospitals laboratories and the Tumor Registry, and to the internet.

-Didactic courses with lectures once or twice a week are held in radiation physics and dosimetry (annually), and radiation and cancer biology (biennially).
-The biology course is team-taught by educators at the UNC, Duke and Wake Forest University Departments of Radiation Oncology, and is attended via teleconference/webinar by medical and veterinary residents from six different training programs nationally.
+Didactic courses with lectures once or twice a week are held in radiation physics and dosimetry (annually), and radiation and cancer biology (every other year).
+The biology course is team-taught by educators at the UNC and Duke Departments of Radiation Oncology, and is attended via teleconference/webinar by medical and veterinary residents from six different training programs nationally.

 Residents participate in teaching, patient care and research in the Department, as well as attend both in-house and multidisciplinary conferences of the UNC Clinical Cancer Program.
 The in-house conferences include:

 - daily morning conferences where residents make case presentations, discuss clinical treatment planning, and review simulations

 - weekly chart rounds where current patients receiving radiotherapy are presented

 - monthly journal clubs with both resident and faculty participation